IBM-Blockchain-Archive/car-lease-demo/Documentation/Chaincode Interface.md

 		  "id": <id>
 		}
 	Reason: One of the vehicle's that has a key stored in the index is corrupt or missing.

+##Glossary

+####api_url
+> The URL of the peer and its API port that the chaincode should use to call out to.

+####caller
+> The identity of the user on the Blockchain who made the call.

+####chaincode_name
+> The id of the chaincode.
+It is returned when chaincode is deployed and is used to tell the API which chaincode you wish to invoke or query.
+It is a 128 character string.

+####chaincode_path
+> The link to where the chaincode is located either on the local file system or on GitHub.
+The link is not to the actual file but the folder containing the go file.

+####id
+> Chaincode requests via the HyperLedger Fabric API use an integer ID that will appear on the response so that a user can send multiple requests at once and know which response ties to which request.
+If the ID is 0 then the request is treated by fabric as a notification.

+####recipient
+> The identity of the user on the Blockchain who is receiving the vehicle.

+####transaction_id
+> The ID of a transaction on the ledger.
+This uuid can be used with the HyperLedger API to select a transaction and view it.

+####username
+> The identity of a user on the Blockchain.

+####v5c_ID
+> The unique identifier for a vehicle object.
+It is used as the key for the vehicles JSON object when it is written to the world state.
+It consists of 2 uppercase letters followed by 7 letters for example AB1234567.

+####vehicle_json
+> The JSON object that defines a vehicle and is stored in the world state.
+The object is defined as:
+>
+	{
+		"v5cID": "<v5c_ID>",
+		"VIN": <VIN>,
+		"make": "<string>",
+		"model": "<string>",
+		"reg": "<string>",
+		"owner": <username>,
+		"colour": "<string>",
+		"leaseContractID": "<string>",
+		"status": <int>,
+		"scrapped": <bool>
+	}

+####VIN
+> 15 character integer or 0 if the vehicle has yet to be defined.